 The goal of fiscal stimulus measures is to maximize the near-term boost to economic growth without weakening the economy's longer-term prospects.
 This requires that the stimulus be implemented quickly and that its benefits go first and predominately to those hurt most by the economy's problems.
 The amount spent on the stimulus should be large enough to provide a measurable boost, but not so large that it harms the nation's long-term fiscal condition.
-The likely severity and length of the current recession means the stimulus plan should be very large: Given that the direct economic costs of the financial panic are estimated at \$600 billion, this would be a good benchmark.
-Such a stimulus plan would be four times the size of the tax rebate checks mailed this past summer and would equal more than 4% of GDP.
+The likely severity and length of the current recession means the stimulus plan should be very large: Given that the direct economic costs of the financial panic are estimated at \$400 billion, this would be a good benchmark.
+Such a stimulus plan would be four times the size of the tax rebate checks mailed this past summer and would equal more than 2.5% of GDP.

 To provide the largest bang for the buck, a well-designed stimulus plan should include a temporary increase in government spending.
 Spending increases benefit the economy as soon as the money is disbursed, and the economic benefit is less likely to be diluted by increased imports.
 The most efficacious spending includes extending unemployment insurance benefits, expanding the food stamp program, and increasing aid to hard-pressed state and local governments.
-Increasing infrastructure spending would also greatly boost the economy, particularly in the current downturn, as the economy's problems are expected to last for an extended period and most of the monies will be spent on hiring workers and on materials and equipment produced domestically.
+Increasing infrastructure spending would also greatly boost the economy, particularly in the current downturn, as the economy's problems are expected to last for an extended period.

-Tax cuts should also be part of a well-designed fiscal stimulus plan as they can be implemented relatively quickly.
-Particularly helpful tax cuts would include codifying the current personal marginal tax rates for lower- and middle-income households, assuring higher-income households that their tax rates will not increase any time soon, providing temporary tax incentives to support business investment and stimulate home sales, and providing tax cuts that would benefit lower- and middle-income households and small businesses such as a payroll tax holiday and a payroll tax credit.
+Tax cuts should also be part of a well-designed stimulus plan.
+This would include codifying the current personal marginal tax rates for lower- and middle-income households, assuring higher-income households that their tax rates will not increase any time soon, providing temporary tax incentives to support business investment and stimulate home sales, and providing a temporary tax cut, such as a payroll tax holiday, that would benefit lower- and middle-income households and small businesses.